educredentials/obv3-examples/examples.md

 ### Validity

-All \_full versions have a validFrom and a validUntil, which have two hardcoded dates, making them valid for 5 years starting 30 august 2024.
+All \_full versions have a validFrom and a validUntil, which are hardcoded to make them valid for 5 years starting from 30 August 2024.

 ### URLs

-Images hosted at static.example.com e.g. https://static.example.com/lightsaber.jpg
+Images hosted at static.example.com, e.g. https://static.example.com/lightsaber.jpg

-Contexts hosted at contexts.example.com e.g. https://contexts.example.com/learning-outcome-extension.json
+Contexts hosted at contexts.example.com, e.g. https://contexts.example.com/learning-outcome-extension.json

 ### IDS